Stippe123/learning-ocaml-basics-repo-/README.md

 # Learning Ocaml Basics

-Just learning Git and learning the Ocaml Basics
+Just learning Git and the Ocaml Basics